dsaucez/SLICES/docs/infrastructure.md

 administrative domain or when leaving the leaf switches of the selected pod of the remote administrative domain).

-### _Partial mesh_ option
+### Partial mesh option

-The _spine-and-leaf_ and the relaxed _spine-and-leaf_ options proposed above offer the advantage of being generic and symetrical, which simplifies automation and scaling.
-However, one may argue that these architecture really become usefeull at scale and they were right, particularly since the SophiaNode does not need to provide high availability guarantees.
+The spine-and-leaf and the relaxed spine-and-leaf options proposed above are generic and symetrical, which simplifies automation and scaling.
+These solutions shine at scale and when availability is a key point.
+In the following we explore simpler architectures, such as the _partial mesh_ illustrated bellow.

-Another solution is to use a partial mesh as shown below.

 ![Partial mesh](sophia_node-partial-mesh.svg)

-In the _partial mesh_, clusters are directly connected with every other cluster of the same administrative entity and connectivty to the outside (e.g., another entity or the Internet) goes through a dedicated egress siwtch.
+In the partial mesh, clusters are directly connected with every other clusters of the same administrative domain and connectivity to the outside (e.g., another administrative domain or the Internet) goes through a dedicated egress switch.

-Each switch of the cluster is connected to the egress switch and to one switch of each other cluster of the administrative entity via uplink.

-The uplink capacity is computed in the same way as for the _spine-and-leaf_ architecture in order that no congestion can occur between clusters of the same entity.
+Each local switch of the cluster is connected to one local switch of each other cluster of the administrative domain via uplink.
+The uplink capacity is computed in the same way as for the spine-and-leaf architecture such that no congestion can occur between clusters of the same administrative domain.
+For example, a compute cluster of _m_ compute nodes with _n_ ports running at _s_ Gbps must be connected to the backbone with a total uplink capacity at least equal to _m * n * s_ Gbps.
+The capacity is spread equally over the uplinks of the cluster.
+Several physical links can be bundled to provide enough uplink capacity, should one link be insufficient.

+Each local switch of the cluster is connected to the egress switch of the cluster via an _egress link_.
+Several physical links can be bundled to provide enough egress link capacity, should one link be insufficient.
 The capacity for the egress link is determined according to the needs.

+The egress switch is connected to the egress switch of the other administrative domain via a link called _peering link_.
+The capacity of the peering link must be at least equal to the aggregated capacity of the egress links connected to it.
+If one link is not sufficient to fulfil that requirements, multiple links can be used and bound together with link aggregation techniques.

-The _partial mesh_ option is particularly adapted to the situation where external connectivity is unknown at the time of the design or when it is expected to have numerous peering links.
+The partial mesh option is particularly adapted to the situation where external connectivity is unknown at the time of the design or when it is expected to have numerous peering links.

-### _Hub-and-spoke_ option
+### Hub-and-spoke option

-In the _hub-and-spoke_ architecture, there is a central point to interconnects all the clusters and external links as shown in the figure below.
+In the _hub-and-spoke_ architecture, there is a central point to interconnect all the clusters and external links as shown in the figure below.

 ![Hub and spoke](sophia_node-hub-and-poke.svg)